 Pension liabilities, pension expense, and deferred inflows/outflows of resources: The State makes all contributions to the System on behalf of employees of the participating districts.
 Therefore, participating employers are considered to be in a special funding situation as defined by Governmental Accounting Standards Board No. 68 and the State is treated as a non-employer contributing entity in the System.
 Since the Towns do not contribute directly to the System, there is no net pension liability or deferred inflows or outflows to report in the financial statements of the Town.
-The portion of the State net pension liability that was associated with the Town was \$27,349,477 and 100 percent of the collective net pension liability is allocated to the State.
+The portion of the State net pension liability that was associated with the Town was \$31,097,745 and 100 percent of the collective net pension liability is allocated to the State.
 The Town has no proportionate share of the liability.
-The Town has recognized pension revenues and expenses of \$3,358,982 for on-behalf payments for pension benefits paid directly to the System by the State of Connecticut.
+The Town has recognized pension revenues and expenses of \$4,454,604 in the Government-Wide financial statements for pension expenses paid directly to the System by the State of Connecticut.
+For the year ended June 30, 2021 the Town recognized the amount of "on-behalf" contributions made by the State was \$1,994,663 and is recorded as intergovernmental revenues and education expenditures.